ankeshpandey67-cell/Mammography-Diagnostics-using-DANN/README.md

 ## Overview

-This repository contains the codes and scripts utilized in this project of cross-domain mammography cancer diagnosis, done as part of a Research Assistantship at SciWhyLab, School of Computational & Integrative Sciences, Jawaharlal Nehru University, New Delhi, under the supervision of **Prof. Shandar Ahmad**.
+The actual project repository contains the codes and scripts utilized in this project of cross-domain mammography cancer diagnosis, done as part of a Research Assistantship at SciWhyLab, School of Computational & Integrative Sciences, Jawaharlal Nehru University, New Delhi, under the supervision of **Prof. Shandar Ahmad**.